ldijkman/ESPxWebFlMgr/README.md

 upload over the filemanager to update no programming usb cable needed

 if firmware.bin is in the filemanager list uploaded
+- note: changed /ESP8266basic.ino.bin so no rename is needed just drag and drop on filemanager file upload

 press update button to perform update